DuendeInexistente/Cirque/ShortStories/stars.md

 --PURPLE-UNIT has met citizen--
 ````

 O_U's complex-enough intelligence hadn't been designed with a sense of wonder or hope.
-Instead, the ```WILD_MATCH``` variable would increase it's value when unlikely coincidences occurred and decrease passively over time, temporarily making it more likely to try predicted failures.
+Instead, the ```WILD_MATCH``` variable would increase it's value when unlikely coincidences occurred and decrease passively over time, temporarily making it more likely to try attempt things predicted to fail.
 The variable started at 5 and floored at 0; now it was at 65.

 O_U awaited for longer than the protocol requested for more signals to arrive.
 Then it extended it's rays, straining the relative levitation systems that animated them, and broadcasted a radio signal at full power.